Skip to main content

 Mandate, don't suggest

-Franchisee-optional tools fragment the network's data within six months.
+Franchisee-optional tools fragment the system's data within six months.
 The franchisor needs to own the AI layer the same way they own brand standards.

 Per-location metrics miss the point.
-The franchisor needs to see adoption rates, performance variance, and ROI across the entire network.
+The franchisor needs to see adoption rates, performance variance, and ROI across the entire system.

 Key takeaways

-• Franchisors who control the AI layer retain network-wide visibility
+• Franchisors who control the AI layer retain system-wide visibility

-• Franchisee-optional tools fragment the network's data within six months
+• Franchisee-optional tools fragment the system's data within six months

 • The platform, not the AI vendor, determines what's measurable